Capacity: 3,000 (Seats 300)

 In a corporate sponsorship deal the stadium is officially known as the Spiers & Hartwell Jubilee Stadium.

 The Club were forced to leave their Meadow Park ground in July 2007, after some of the worst flooding recorded in the area, engulfed the stadium, with water almost reaching the height of the crossbars!
-The Club have been desperately trying to return to Meadow Park, but only recently have received planning permission to build a new stadium on the Meadow Park site.
-The new 4,000 capacity stadium will include a 1,000 seat Main Stand.
-To prevent future flooding the stadium site will be raised by four metres.
-Works have now commenced at the site and it is hoped that the Club can return to Meadow Park in time for the start of the 2018/19 season.
+The Club have been desperately trying to return to Meadow Park, but only recently have received planning permission to build a new stadium on the Meadow Park site and the building has been slowed due to the presence of a large telephone mast onsite, which has now been removed.
+In October 2018 the Club announced that they were scaling down plans for the new stadium, which they hope to move into early in the 2019/20 season.
+The capacity will now be 3,100 and instead of a 1,000 seat Main Stand, two 350 seat stands will be built either side of the halfway line.

 On the rare occasion that visiting fans will be segregated at the Jubilee Stadium, then away supporters are housed in the South End of the ground.
 This open end has a small terrace with flat standing areas to either side.
 It has a capacity of 400 fans.
 Entrance to this end is via a new turnstile block, located to one side of the Main Stand.
 Normally a relaxed and friendly day out.